meteor/guide/content/collections.md

 This migration, which is sequenced to be the first migration to run over the database, will, when called, bring each list up to date with the current todo count.

-To find out more about the API of the Migrations package, refer to [its documentation](https://atmospherejs.com/percolate/migrations).
+To find out more about the API of the `mgdb-migrator` package, refer to [its documentation](https://www.npmjs.com/package/mgdb-migrator).

 <h3 id="bulk-data-changes">Bulk changes</h3>